 Ending your substance abuse is a huge accomplishment and absolutely necessary if you want a second chance at life.
 But that will only take you so far.
 Your emotional sobriety is directly related to your success in recovery.
 It is arguably the most important part of your recovery and for the following reasons:

 Being aware of your emotions and knowing how to regulate them are two different things.
 When you work on your emotional sobriety, you can develop skills to help you achieve both.
 You can truly feel your emotions when you are not influenced by drugs or alcohol.
-As you feel them, you will determine how to handle them.
+The importance of emotional sobriety stems from the fact that, as you feel your emotions, you will determine how to handle them.
 For some, emotional regulation comes from participation in CBT or other behavioral therapies.
 Others develop this skill from 12-Step meetings or through other therapeutic means.
 Knowing how to recognize and effectively manage your emotions keeps you from needing drugs or alcohol to mask them.

-Above all else, emotional sobriety is key to preventing relapse.
+Above all else, maintaining emotional sobriety is key to preventing relapse.
+The importance of emotional sobriety cannot be understated for this reason.
 If you take drugs and alcohol out of the equation but continue behaving the same way, not much is changing.
 Without effective change, you are bound to begin using it again.
 True change comes from focusing on your emotional needs.
 Address any anger or sadness you have.
 Spend time sorting out trauma.
 Establish ways to maintain happiness and contentment.
 This is the groundwork you need to do in order to prevent relapse.

 Your emotional sobriety is critical to your recovery.
 When you focus on caring for and managing your emotions effectively, you can achieve true success.